OpenCAXPlus/ocpexternal/README.md

 ## Things you need to check before publish the external project

 - [ ] run the prepare.sh script locally, is the external project's source code resides in ocp/external/external_id/version/source?
-- [ ] does the ocp/external/external_id/version folder also contains a ocp.toml file and any build configuration folders that you want?
+- [ ] does the ocp/external/external_id/version folder also contains a ocp.yml file and any build configuration folders that you want?
 - [ ] run the ocp/external/external_id/version/config/$config.sh script locally, is the build cache files put into ocp/external/external_id/version/build/$config folder, and the install files put into ocp/external/external_id/version/install/$config folder?
 - [ ] run the External Build workflow

 ## Some rules
 1. Structure of the compressed source code must be like ocp/external/external_id/version/source, where the source code resides.
-The ocp.toml file should be copied to ocp/external/external_id/version folder.
+The ocp.yml file should be copied to ocp/external/external_id/version folder.
 2. Must use tar.xz to compress the ocp folder
 3. The install script must install compiled software to configuration subdirectory under ocp/external/external_id/version/install folder.